-What should I discuss with my healthcare provider before taking meclizine (Antivert, Bonine, Dramamine II, D-Vert)?
+What should I discuss with my healthcare provider before taking meclizine (Antivert, Bonine, Dramamine Less Drowsy, D-Vert)?

-You should not take this medication if you are allergic to meclizine.
+You should not use meclizine if you are allergic to it.

-FDA pregnancy category B. Meclizine is not expected to be harmful to an unborn baby.
+FDA pregnancy category B. Meclizine is not expected to harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant during treatment.

 It is not known whether meclizine passes into breast milk or if it could harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+Tell your doctor if you are breast-feeding a baby.

-How should I take meclizine (Antivert, Bonine, Dramamine II, D-Vert)?
+How should I take meclizine (Antivert, Bonine, Dramamine Less Drowsy, D-Vert)?

 To prevent motion sickness, take meclizine about 1 hour before you travel or engage in activity that causes motion sickness.
 You may take meclizine once every 24 hours while you are traveling, to further prevent motion sickness.